chan-csu/SPAM-DFBA/README.md

-# SPAM-DFBA Documentation Website

-Parsa Ghadermazi: Parsa.ghadermazi@colostate.edu

 # SPAM-DFBA

 ## Introduction

-SPM-DFBA is an algoritm for inferring microbial interactions by modeling microbial metabolism in a community as a decision making process, a markov decision process more specifically, where individual agents learn metabolic regulation strategies that lead to their long-term survival by trying different strategies and improve their strategies according to proximal policy optimization algorithm.
+SPAM-DFBA is an algoritm for inferring microbial interactions by modeling microbial metabolism in a community as a decision making process, a markov decision process more specifically, where individual agents learn metabolic regulation strategies that lead to their long-term survival by trying different strategies and improve their strategies according to proximal policy optimization algorithm.

 ***More information can be found in the documentation website for this project:***